waldo2188/OpenIdConnectProvider/src/Waldo/OpenIdConnect/ProviderBundle/Resources/doc/Configuration.md

 Relying Party
 -------------
-One of the Reliyin Party who work for this OpenID Connect provider is (OpenID Connect Relying Party Bundle)[https://github.com/waldo2188/OpenIdConnectRelyingPartyBundle]
+One of the Reliyin Party working with this OpenID Connect provider is (OpenID Connect Relying Party Bundle)[https://github.com/waldo2188/OpenIdConnectRelyingPartyBundle]

 URIs
 ----

-Below all the URI you need to configure a Relying Party :
+Below all the URIs you need to configure a Relying Party :
- - /authorize - Authorisation endpoint
+ - /authorize - Authorization endpoint
  - /token - Token endpont
  - /userinfo - Userinfo endpoint
- - /jwk/oicp.jwk - URI for retrieve the Json Web Token
+ - /jwk/oicp.jwk - URI to retrieve the Json Web Token

 Some implementation details
 ===========================